shu-bham-k/ng-demos/README.md

 7. Tour-of-heros app - tutorial from angular documentation
 8. api- This project about fetching mock api using http client and services
 9. navbar(task) = simple bootstrap with logo and dropdown

-We can all run the projects by using CLI commands =  ng serve
+10. Module demo = simple code about how to create and use different angular module We can all run the projects by using CLI commands =  ng serve